pollfly/clearml-docs/docs/webapp/applications/aws_auto_scaler.md

 1. Go into the AWS Auto-Scaler App
 1. Click <img src="/docs/latest/icons/ico-add.svg" alt="add instance" className="icon size-sm space-sm" />
 1. Insert configurations:
- - Name - name of your app
+ - **Name** - name of your app
- - AWS Key - AWS Access Key ID
+ - **AWS Key** - AWS Access Key ID
- - AWS Secret - AWS Secret Access Key
+ - **AWS Secret** - AWS Secret Access Key
- - AWS Region - AWS region name.
-See [Regions, Availability, Zones, and Local Zones](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html)
+ - **AWS Region** - AWS region name.
+See [AWS Regions](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html#Concepts.RegionsAndAvailabilityZones.Regions)
- - Git User - Git username for repository cloning
+ - **Git User** - Git username for repository cloning
- - Git password
+ - **Git password**
- - Max idle time - idle time in minutes for an instance
+ - **Max idle time** - idle time in minutes for an instance
- - Polling interval - polling time in minutes for an instance
+ - **Polling interval** - How often does the instance check for idle instances (in minutes)
- - Docker settings - default docker image / parameters to use
+ - **Docker settings** - The default Docker image to use for the AWS EC2 instance

- - Instance queue list - Configure the machine types for the auto-scaler
+ - **Instance queue list** - Configure the machine types for the auto-scaler
-    - Instance name
-    - Num instances
+    - **Instance name** - The name for this instance type (used in the budget section).
+For example 'aws4gpu'.
+    - **Num instances** - Maximum number of instances to spin for the specified queue
-    - Queue Name
+    - **Queue Name** - Queue to monitor
-    - EC2 Type
-    - Availability Zone
-    - AMI
+    - **EC2 Type** - Choose an EC2 instance according to your needs.
+See [Instance Types](https://aws.amazon.com/ec2/instance-types).
+    - **Availability Zone** - Input an [availability zone](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html#Concepts.RegionsAndAvailabilityZones.AvailabilityZones)
+    - **AMI** - Amazon Machine Image ID
-    - EBS device
+    - **EBS device** - Amazon EBS device
-    - EBS volume size
+    - **EBS volume size** - Amazon EBS volume size in GB
-    - Amazon key pair
+    - **Amazon key pair** - Amazon Key Pair name
-    - Security Group ID
+    - **Security Group ID** - Amazon Security Group ID (comma delimited values)
-    - In Spot [ ]
+    - **In Spot** - Check box to use a spot instance.
+Else, a reserved instance is used.
-    - Add Item
+    - **+ Add Item** - Configure another queue

- - Init script
- - Custom Configuration
+ - **Init script** - A bash script to execute when creating an instance, before ClearML Agent executes
+ - **Custom Configuration** - A ClearML configuration file to use for executing experiments in ClearML Agent

 Once launched, the instance appears on the **APP INSTANCES** list on the left column

 ## Plots

 The app monitors your applications and can adjust instances based on the configurations that are specified.
 Once launched, an auto-scaler task is created.

-On the page app, plots will appear with information about worker usage, number of idle workers, idle time, and more.
-Additionally, there is a console log with the console output.
+Once the app launched, a few plots appear:
+* Workers:
+* Resources and queues
+* Usage

+In addition, a log will appear with all of the app's console outputs.